 10. Fresh Blueberries

 Blueberries are so delicious, and they are good for you too.
 So why not can them whole?
-Canning fruits whole takes a lot of the work out of canning immediately.
+Canning recipes for fruits whole takes a lot of the work out of canning immediately.

 Then you have the ability to transform them into whatever you want after opening them at the time of use.